Tinplate

-Formerly, tinplate was used for cheap pots, pans and other holloware.
-This kind of holloware was also known as tinware and the people who made it were tinplate workers.
+Formerly, tinplate was used for tin ceiling, and holloware (cheap pots and pans), also known as tinware.
+The people who made tinware (metal spinning) were tinplate workers.

-For many purposes, tinplate has been replaced by galvanised (zinc-coated or tinned) vessels, though not for cooking as zinc is poisonous.
-The zinc layer prevents the iron from rusting through sacrificial protection with the zinc oxidizing instead of the iron, whereas tin will only protect the iron if the tin-surface remains unbroken.
+For many purposes, tinplate has been replaced by galvanised metal, the base being treated with a zinc coating.
+It is suitable in many applications where tinplate was formerly used, although not for cooking vessels, or in other high temperature situations—when heated, fumes from zinc oxide are given off; exposure to such gases can produce toxicity syndromes such as metal fume fever.
+The zinc layer prevents the iron from rusting through sacrificial protection with the zinc oxidizing instead of the iron, whereas tin will only protect the iron if the tin surface remains unbroken.

 History of production processes and markets

-The practice of tin mining likely began around 3000 B.C. in Western Asia, British Isles and Europe.
-Tin was an essential ingredient of bronze production there, during the Bronze Age.
+The practice of tin mining likely began circa 3000 B.C. in Western Asia, British Isles and Europe.
+Tin was an essential ingredient of bronze production during the Bronze Age.

 The practice of tinning ironware to protect it against rust is an ancient one.
 This may have been the work of the whitesmith.
 This was done after the article was fabricated, whereas tinplate was tinned before fabrication.
 Tinplate was apparently produced in the 1620s at a mill of (or under the patronage of) the Earl of Southampton, but it is not clear how long this continued.

 The first production of tinplate was probably in Bohemia, from where the trade spread to Saxony, and was well-established there by the 1660s.
-Andrew Yarranton and Ambrose Crowley (a Stourbridge blacksmith and father of the more famous Sir Ambrose) visited Dresden in 1667 and found out how it was made.
+Andrew Yarranton and Ambrose Crowley (a Stourbridge blacksmith and father of the more famous Sir Ambrose) visited Dresden in 1667 and learned how it was made.
 In doing so, they were sponsored by various local ironmasters and people connected with the project to make the river Stour navigable.
 In Saxony, the plates were forged, but when they conducted experiments on their return to England, they tried rolling the iron.
 This led to the ironmasters Philip Foley and Joshua Newborough (two of the sponsors) in 1670 erecting a new mill, Wolverley Lower Mill (or forge) in Worcestershire.
 This contained three shops, one being a slitting mill (which would serve as a rolling mill), and the others were forges.
 In 1678 one of these was making frying pans and the other drawing out blooms made in finery forges elsewhere.
-It is likely that the intention was to roll the plates and then finish them under a hammer, but the plan was frustrated by one William Chamberlaine renewing a patent granted to him and Dud Dudley in 1662.
+It is likely that the intention was to roll the plates and then finish them under a hammer, but the plan was frustrated by William Chamberlaine renewing a patent granted to him and Dud Dudley in 1662.